alixdamman/memento/python/functions_for_dummies.rst

     def it_helpdesk():
-        """Return universal solution to any computer problem""" return "Have you try to turn it off and on again?"
+        """Return universal solution to any computer problem""" return "Have you tried to turn it off and on again?"

     # call function "it_helpdesk"
-    answer = it_helpdesk()
+    it_answer = it_helpdesk()
-    print(answer)
+    print(it_answer)

 .. parsed-literal::

-    Have you try to turn it off and on again?
+    Have you tried to turn it off and on again?

-More complicated: a function with an input argument and returning
+Function with an input argument and returning something:
-something:

 .. code:: ipython3

     def it_helpdesk(problem):
-        """Return universal solution to any computer problem""" print("Hello, IT")
-        print(problem)
+        """Return universal IT helpdesk answer"""
+        answer = "Hello,\n"
+        answer = answer + "Thank you for your request for support concerning:\n" answer = answer + problem + "\n"
-        return "Have you try to turn it off and on again?"
+        answer = answer + "We will process it as soon as an operator is available.\n" answer = answer + "In the mean time, have you tried to turn it off and on again?" return answer

     # call function "it_helpdesk" and pass a string as input argument
-    answer = it_helpdesk("My computer smells weird and is very hot") print(answer)
+    it_answer = it_helpdesk("My computer smells weird and is very hot") print(it_answer)

     print("\n10 minutes later...\n")

     # call function "it_helpdesk" and a variable
     # (!) the name of the passed variable can be different from the name of the input argument
-    my_problem = "My computer is on fire!" answer = it_helpdesk(my_problem)
+    user_problem = "My computer is on fire!" it_answer = it_helpdesk(user_problem)
-    print(answer)
+    print(it_answer)

 .. parsed-literal::

-    Hello, IT
+    Hello,
+    Thank you for your request for support concerning:
     My computer smells weird and is very hot
+    We will process it as soon as an operator is available.
-    Have you try to turn it off and on again?
+    In the mean time, have you tried to turn it off and on again?

     10 minutes later...

-    Hello, IT
+    Hello,
+    Thank you for your request for support concerning:
     My computer is on fire!
+    We will process it as soon as an operator is available.
-    Have you try to turn it off and on again?
+    In the mean time, have you tried to turn it off and on again?

-**Note**: it is allowed to return several values:
+**Note**: a function can return several values:

 .. code:: ipython3